820 W Laraway Rd, New Lenox, IL 60451

 What to Expect During an Emergency Dental Visit

-When you arrive at the emergency dental clinic, here’s what you can typically expect:
+When you arrive at the emergency dental office, here’s what you can typically expect:

 - Pain Management: If you’re in discomfort, the dentist may provide pain relief options.